-Broadband Breakfast on October 20, 2021 — How Broadband.Money Can Help You Find and Win Broadband Grants
+Broadband Breakfast on October 20, 2021 — Get Your Share of $75 Billion in Broadband Grants with Broadband.Money

 Our Broadband Breakfast Live Online events take place on Wednesday at 12 Noon ET.
 You can watch the October 20, 2021, event on this page.
 You can also PARTICIPATE in the current Broadband Breakfast Live Online event.
 REGISTER HERE.

-Wednesday, October 20, 2021, 12 Noon ET — “How Broadband.Money Can Help ISPs and Communities Find and Win Broadband Grants”
+Wednesday, October 20, 2021, 12 Noon ET — “How You Can Find and Win Broadband Grants through Broadband.Money”

-Ready.net’s Broadband.money makes finding and winning broadband grants easy.
-In this conversation between Broadband.money Founder and CEO Jase Wilson and Broadband Breakfast Editor and Publisher Drew Clark, the two entrepreneurs discuss how broadband providers of all sort can line up for their share of $42 billion worth of broadband grant funding with a single application — and which unlocks grant funding in multiple states!
-The Broadband.money app allows grant applicants to find underserved and unserved areas in their territory and to find match funding.
-In short, if you want to learn how Broadband.money can help ISPs and communities get on the fast track to funding with many sources of private money to choose from, join this special Broadband Breakfast Live Online!

 Panelists:

-- Jase Wilson, Founder and CEO, Ready.net’s Broadband.Money
+- Jase Wilson, Founder and CEO, Broadband.Money

 - Drew Clark (moderator), Editor and Publisher of Broadband Breakfast

-Jase Wilson is the Founder and CEO of Ready.net, the San Francisco-based technology company helping local ISPs grow their business.
+Jase Wilson is the Founder and CEO of Broadband.Money.

 WATCH HERE, or on YouTube, Twitter and Facebook.